eonist/eonist.github.io/_posts/2022-10-20-Swift-tricks.md

 ### 108. Overriding extension methods that has (parameter or return) with protocol types
 - We prefix the protocol with @objc because we need to return this protocol type in "objc-override" calls
-- This wont work for structs, but a workaround is to extend the struct with a protocol and in-directly use the struct etc
 - We do this so that we can group related code in extensions.
 Rather than have classes with too much code

 ```swift